 Geetha is the Founder-Director of the Srishti Institute of Art Design and Technology and its sister institution, the Mallya Aditi International School.
 She has dedicated her life to finding and establishing new models of educational institutions that are creative, synergistic and original in their approach to learning.
 An administrator, researcher, teacher and facilitator, she has pioneered many courses and projects that examine a wide variety of needs, social and educational.
 Geetha is the author and principal investigator of Project Vision, an international research initiative that is looking at the development of appropriate instructional strategies and technology-related tools that foster creative cognitive architectures in young children from urban poor communities.

-Indira Chowdhury has a Ph.D. in history from the School of Oriental and African Studies, London (1993), an MPhil from the University of Pune (1985) and a Masters from Jadavpur University (1981).
+Indira has a Ph.D. in history from the School of Oriental and African Studies, London (1993), an MPhil from the University of Pune (1985) and a Masters from Jadavpur University (1981).
 She was awarded the Commonwealth Scholarship in 1989.
 Earlier, a professor at Jadavpur University, Kolkata, Indira left to dedicate herself to creating archives and founded Archival Resources for Contemporary History (ARCH), in Bangalore in 2007.
 Her book, The Frail Hero and Virile History (Oxford University Press, 1998), was awarded the Tagore Prize in 2001.
 She was awarded the New India Foundation Fellowship in 2006.
 Keenly interested in oral history, Indira is a founding member of the Oral History Association of India (OHAI) and currently President.
 She is also President of the International Oral History Association.
 At Srishti, Indira is the founding director of the Center for Public History.
 She teaches in the Undergraduate, Postgraduate and Ph.D. programs.
-She is also a Ph.D. guide approved by Manipal University.
+She is also a Ph.D. guide approved by Manipal Academy of Higher Education.

 Areas of Interest: Oral History, Public History, History of Science, Cultural Studies, Women’s Studies.